 One way to keep romance vibrant, is to remember that we can never know all there is to know about the person we love; there is always something more to discover and love about him or her.

 Romance happens when we recognise that we are mystery to each other, and so an attitude of curiosity and wonder about each other’s differences helps to sustain a couple’s romance over the years.
 Men and women are so different and every individual husband or wife is unique in his/her personality and gifts.
 Our differences can divide us as the years go by, or we can choose to see them working as a complementary force, attracting us deeper into the mystery

 of the other.

 Mystery is foundational in our most intimate relationship because it connects us profoundly to divine love, which will always be a mystery to us.

 The mystery of being loved so intimately by our romantic lover is that it reveals to us the urgency and intimacy with which God loves us: Can it really be that I am loved so completely?

 It’s easy to feel romantic in the good times when things are easy between us and life is fairly simple.
 The early years, especially the newlywed period, are often high points in a couple’s love history when maintaining a romantic connection is uncomplicated.

-It’s important for couples to be proactive in fostering romance in these good times lest they fall into the trap of thinking that romance is spontaneous and effortless.
-Too many couples founder because they fail to make the most of the opportunity to set up romance habits that will see them through their life together.
+It’s important for couples to be proactive in fostering romance in these good times lest we fall into the trap of thinking that romance is spontaneous and effortless.
+Too many couples founder because we fail to make the most of the opportunity to set up romance habits that will see us through our life together.